cran/quickcode/README.md

 not.integer(45.) #returns TRUE
 not.integer(45L) #returns FALSE

+not.null(45L) #returns TRUE
+not.null(h<-NULL) #returns FALSE

 #clear R environment, set directory and load data
+#note: the code below also automatically loads the quickcode library so that all other functions within package can be used easily

+quickcode::refresh()
 quickcode::clean()

 #or combine with setwd and source and load